Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 What you can do is dial down the pressure on your regulator to the lowest pressure level your tool will work at.
 This will make your air charge last longer before the compressor has to restart to bring the pressure back up.

 Question: How do I get more pressure to fill truck tire to 120 psi?

 I have recently purchased a new compressor.

-Twin piston, oil base.
-It is suppose to develop 125psi at max.
+Twin-piston, oil base.
+It is supposed to develop 125psi at max.